How does Hypnotherapy Work?

 What is Hypnotherapy?

 Hypnotherapy is a psychological healing process that uses the state of hypnosis (or trance) to achieve a desired goal.
 Trance is merely a state of mind (actually a heightened state of concentration) that promotes better communication between the conscious and unconscious states of mind.
-Hypnotherapy is an amazingly powerful therapeutic tool that can promote change in a small amount of time.
+Hypnotherapy is an amazingly powerful therapeutic tool that may help you to promote the changes you are looking for quickly and easily.

 People experience hypnosis (trance) all the time throughout the day.
 When you daydream or drive/walk along and realise you don’t remember doing so or how you got there – that is trance.
-Hypnotherapy just utilises this natural state to bring about change.
+Hypnotherapy aims to utilise this natural state to bring about change.

 What will being Hypnotised be like?